MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 (e.g. through an affiliated DNS resolver), the client would have to perform SVCB queries though a separate resolver.
 This might disclose the client's destinations to an additional party, creating privacy concerns.
-If these concerns apply, the client SHOULD disable SVCB resolution.
+If these concerns apply, the client SHOULD mitigate these concerns in some way, such as by issuing the SVCB DNS lookups through a proxy (as will be needed by SVCB-reliant clients).

 If the client does use SVCB and named destinations, the client SHOULD follow the standard SVCB resolution process, selecting the smallest-SvcPriority